matrix-org/synapse/docs/workers.md

 similar to the one running `matrix.org`.

-All processes continue to share the same database instance, and as such, workers only work with PostgreSQL based synapse deployments.
-SQLite should only be used for demo purposes and any admin considering workers should already by running PostgreSQL.
+All processes continue to share the same database instance, and as such, workers only work with PostgreSQL-based Synapse deployments.
+SQLite should only be used for demo purposes and any admin considering workers should already be running PostgreSQL.

 ## Master/worker communication

-The workers communicate with the master process via a synapse-specific protocol called 'replication' - analogous to MySQL- or Postgres-style database replication - which feeds a stream of relevant data from the master to the workers so they can be kept in sync with the main synapse process and database state.
+The workers communicate with the master process via a Synapse-specific protocol called 'replication' (analogous to MySQL- or Postgres-style database replication) which feeds a stream of relevant data from the master to the workers so they can be kept in sync with the master process and database state.

 Additionally, workers may make HTTP requests to the master, to send information in the other direction.
 Typically this is used for operations which need to